cslammy/lookuptables2/README.md

 Output is 4 CSV files saved to the same directory you run the script in

-Precision is the # of decimel places you want after each frequency entry
+Precision is the # of decimel places you want for each frequency entry.

 The data above creates files with about 4000 floats in a CSV.